Skip to main content

 Implement security measures

-Data fiduciaries must implement necessary safety measures at technical and organisational levels to prevent any data breaches.
+Data fiduciaries must implement necessary safety measures at the technical and organisational levels to prevent any data breaches.

 Some of the reasonable security measures under the DPDP rules, 2025 include: